Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 The following sequence then unfolds, unless the players intervene:

-* Stella attempts to throw her arms around [[Non-Player Characters#Victor Vallakovich|Victor]] for a hug—but fails, her arms passing through his body.
+* Stella attempts to throw her arms around [[Personnages Non-Joueurs#Victor Vallakovich|Victor]] for a hug—but fails, her arms passing through his body.
 “Oh,” Stella says, sadly.
 Victor’s eyes widen, and he begins rummaging through his cloak.
 “You're losing your tangibility faster than I thought,” he says.
 “We need to get you back to your body as quickly as possible.”
 He retrieves a piece of chalk and begins drawing a modified teleportation circle on the ground.
-* If she is present, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] approaches Stella as well.
+* If she is present, [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] approaches Stella as well.
 “Mother?”
 Stella says, uncertainly.
 “Is that really you?”
 Lady Wachter nods, her face pale, but as hard as stone.
 “We’re going to get you out of here, Stella.
 I promise it.”
 * While Victor continues his preparations, Stella’s spirit floats over to the players.
 She thanks them for all of their help, and for supporting Victor in a difficult time.
 “He gets so determined sometimes,” she says quietly, watching him work.
 “I was so scared that he would hurt himself in his efforts to help me.
 Thank you for being there for him.”
 ### The Ghost of Erasmus van Richten
-Just as [[Non-Player Characters#Victor Vallakovich|Victor]] is completing his modified teleportation circle, the ghost of Erasmus van Richten (using the statistics of a **poltergeist** without its ***invisibility*** feature) appears to the players.
+Just as [[Personnages Non-Joueurs#Victor Vallakovich|Victor]] is completing his modified teleportation circle, the ghost of Erasmus van Richten (using the statistics of a **poltergeist** without its ***invisibility*** feature) appears to the players.
 Read:

 <div class="description">
 <p>A soft, boyish laugher echoes through the ethereal fog.
 A faint, spectral light flickers into being beyond the gray mists, coalescing into a slender, humanoid shadow.</p>